 Leitchfield in Grayson County, Kentucky — The American South (East South Central)

-Erected 1963 by Kentucky Historical Society, Kentucky Department of Highways.
-(Marker Number 589.)
+Erected 1977 by Kentucky Historical Society and Kentucky Department of Highways.
+(Marker Number 1602.)

 Location.
-Marker is missing.
-It was located near 37° 28.816′ N, 86° 17.615′ W. Marker was in Leitchfield, Kentucky, in Grayson County.
-Marker was at the intersection of Public Square and East Main Street, on the left when traveling north on Public Square.
+37° 28.404′ N, 86° 15.429′ W. Marker is in Leitchfield, Kentucky, in Grayson County.
+Marker is on Grayson Springs Road west of Western Kentucky Parkway, on the right when traveling west.
 Touch for map.
-Marker was at or near this postal address: 10 Public Square, Leitchfield KY 42754, United States of America.
+Marker is at or near this postal address: 1517 Grayson Springs Road, Leitchfield KY 42754, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 Shaw's Station / Beaver Dam Creek Baptist Church (approx. 1.3 Leitchfield Landmarks (approx. 2 miles away); Jack Thomas House (approx. 2 miles away); Grayson County WWI War Memorial (approx. 2.1 miles away); Grayson County Korean War Memorial (approx. 2.1 miles away); County Named, 1810 (approx. 2.1 miles away); Grayson County World War II Memorial (approx. 2.1 miles away); Nolin Furnace / Iron Made in Kentucky (approx. 10.7 miles away).
 Touch for a list and map of all markers in Leitchfield.